-- Support for children who are not attending school
+Support for children who are not attending school during a local or national lockdown, school closure or period of isolation

 It is important that staff continue to monitor the safety of children when online.
 Any concerns will be shared on CPOMS.
 In the event of serious concerns children's social care and/or the police will be contacted to share concerns as per the school guidance.